Guillaume Du Fay: Secular music

-Music theory writings
+Theoretical writings

 Two written works on music theory by Du Fay have been documented, but neither has survived.
 The first of these is known from the theorist Gaffurius, who wrote in the margins of both his Ext, uetus parvus musicae and Tractatus brevis cantus plani references to a Musica by Du Fay.
 The citations, however, are very brief and reveal nothing more than information which might be found in any music treatise of the period.
 Given the supposed unimportance of the treatise, the biographer Francesco Rocco Rossi questions why Gaffurius would even include the citations, and suggests that perhaps he was relying on the elder composer's authority.
 He concludes that "the chronological proximity between the two musicians leads us to consider this testimony faithful."
 The second derives from the nineteenth-century musicologist François-Joseph Fétis, who claimed to have seen a sixteenth-century copy of a treatise ascribed to Du Fay, entitled Tractatus de musica mensurata et de proportionibus ('A Treatise on Measured Music and Proportions').
 It was last documented as having been sold to a London book dealer in 1824.
 The testimony from Fétis remains problematic, as nothing of it is known aside from its name, making it impossible reconstruct.

 If Du Fay did indeed write these works, he would be among a large tradition of 'composer-theorists', including Johannes Ciconia, Franchinus Gaffurius and Tinctoris, among others.
 It is possible that these documents are the same treatise, and the references to Musica were shorthand for the work seen by Fétis.
 Alternatively, Rossi notes that Fétis spoke specifically of a treatise influenced by Du Fay, which may not necessarily mean he was its author.
 Rossi, however, contends that the works are the same, while Planchart and Laurenz Lütteken list them separately in their catalogues.